NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/nuget-config-File-Overview.md

 	The keys are case sensitive.
 </div>

-Below an example of NuGet configuration file that specifies some of the available settings and is annotated with comments.
-For the full list of configuration settings, see the [NuGet Configuration Settings page]().
+Below is an example of NuGet configuration file that specifies some of the available settings and is annotated with comments.

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>